ioof-holdings/redux-subspace/examples/README.md

 ## How to Run

-The examples require that the library distribution to already exist.
+The examples requires that the library distribution already exists before they can be started.
 To create this run the following commands in the root directory:

 ```
-npm run distribution
+npm run dist
 ```

 To run the examples, run the following commands: